maelvls/hudevto/README.md

 ### List your dev.to articles

 This is useful because I have dev.to configured with the RSS feed of my blog so that dev.to automatically creates a draft of each of my new posts.
+Note that you don't need to set up RSS mirroring in order to use `hudevto`.

 ```sh
 % hudevto devto list